jq

 Sorting

-If you see an error like Cannot index string with string
+If you see an error like Cannot index string with string, it's probably

 because you are not piping a proper list to it.
 For example: